Fayetteville, Arkansas

-Fayetteville (/ˈfeɪətvɪl/ FAY-ət-vil) is the second-most populous city in the U.S. state of Arkansas, the county seat of Washington County, and the most populous city in Northwest Arkansas.
-The city had a population of 93,949 as of the 2020 census, which was estimated to have increased to 101,680 by 2023.
-The city is on the outskirts of the Boston Mountains, within the Ozarks.
-It was named after Fayetteville, Tennessee, from which many settlers had come, and was incorporated on November 3, 1836.
-Fayetteville is included in the three-county Fayetteville–Springdale–Rogers metropolitan statistical area, with 576,403 residents in 2020.
+Fayetteville (/ˈfeɪətvɪl/ FAY-ət-vil) is a city in Washington County, Arkansas, United States, and its county seat.
+The population was 93,949 at the 2020 census, and was estimated at 106,623 in 2025, making it the second-most populous city in Arkansas and the most populous city in Northwest Arkansas.
+Fayetteville is on the outskirts of the Boston Mountains, within the Ozarks.
+It is included in the three-county Northwest Arkansas metropolitan area, with 546,725 residents in 2020.

-Fayetteville is home to the University of Arkansas, the state's flagship university.
+Named after Fayetteville, Tennessee, from which many settlers had come, Fayetteville, Arkansas, was incorporated on November 3, 1836.
+It is home to the University of Arkansas, the state's flagship university.
 When classes are in session, thousands of students on campus change up the pace of the city.
 Thousands of Arkansas Razorbacks alumni and fans travel to Fayetteville to attend football, basketball, and baseball games.